Mound Builders

-A number of pre-Columbian cultures in North America were collectively termed "Mound Builders", but the term has no formal meaning.
-It does not refer to a specific people or archaeological culture, but refers to the characteristic mound earthworks which indigenous peoples erected for an extended period of more than 5,000 years.
-The "Mound Builder" cultures span the period of roughly 3500 BCE (the construction of Watson Brake) to the 16th century CE, including the Archaic period, Woodland period (Calusa culture, Adena and Hopewell cultures), and Mississippian period.
-Geographically, the cultures were present in the region of the Great Lakes, the Ohio River Valley, and the Mississippi River valley and its tributary waters.
+Many pre-Columbian cultures in North America were collectively termed "Mound Builders", but the term has no formal meaning.
+It does not refer to specific people or archaeological culture but refers to the characteristic mound earthworks that indigenous peoples erected for an extended period of more than 5,000 years.
+The "Mound Builder" cultures span the period of roughly 3500 BCE (the construction of Watson Brake) to the 16th century CE, including the Archaic period (Horr's Island), Woodland period (Caloosahatchee, Adena and Hopewell cultures), and Mississippian period.
+Geographically, the cultures were present in the region of the Great Lakes, the Ohio River Valley, Florida, and the Mississippi River Valley and its tributary waters.
+Outlying mounds exist in South Carolina at Santee and in North Carolina at Town Creek.

-The first mound building was an early marker of political and social complexity among the cultures in the Eastern United States.
+The first mound building was an early marker of political and social complexity among the cultures in the eastern part of what is now the United States.
 Watson Brake in Louisiana, constructed about 3500 BCE during the Middle Archaic period, is the oldest known and dated mound complex in North America.
 It is one of 11 mound complexes from this period found in the Lower Mississippi Valley.

 These cultures generally had developed hierarchical societies that had an elite.
 These commanded hundreds or even thousands of workers to dig up tons of earth with the hand tools available, move the soil long distances, and finally, workers to create the shape with layers of soil as directed by the builders.
-But early mounds found in Louisiana preceded such cultures, and were products of hunter-gatherer cultures.
+However early mounds found in Louisiana preceded such cultures and were products of hunter-gatherer cultures.

-From about 800 CE, the mound building cultures were dominated by the Mississippian culture, a large archaeological horizon, whose youngest descendants, the Plaquemine culture and the Fort Ancient culture, were still active at the time of European contact in the 16th century.
+From about 800 CE, the mound-building cultures were dominated by the Mississippian culture, a large archaeological horizon, whose youngest descendants, the Plaquemine culture and the Fort Ancient culture, were still active at the time of European contact in the 16th century.
 One tribe of the Fort Ancient culture has been identified as the Mosopelea, presumably of southeast Ohio, who spoke an Ohio Valley Siouan language.
 The bearers of the Plaquemine culture were presumably speakers of the Natchez language isolate.

-The first written description of these cultures were made by members of the Spanish explorer Hernando de Sotos expedition, between 1540 and 1542.
+The first written description of these cultures were made by members of Spanish explorer Hernando de Soto's expedition, between 1540 and 1542.